-In accordance with the German Act on Equal Participation of Men and Women in Executive Positions in the Private and Public Sector, the Supervisory Board sets specific targets - including concrete implementation deadlines - for the share of female members on the Supervisory Board and the Management Board.
+The Supervisory Board sets specific targets - including concrete implementation deadlines - for the share of female members on the Supervisory Board and the Management Board.
 Likewise, the Management Board defines such targets for the first two management levels below the Management Board.
-On the Supervisory Board, by 30 June 2022 at least 25% of positions are to be held by women.
-The status quo is 44.4% (2020: 41.7%).
-On the Management Board, by 30 June 2022 at least 20% of positions are to be held by women.
-The status quo is 25% (2020: 33.3%).
+On the Supervisory Board, by 30 June 2022 at least 25% of positions were to be held by women.
+New targets in place since I July 2022 stipulate that by 30 June 2027 at least 33% of Supervisory Board positions are to be held by women.
+The status quo is 41.7% (2021: 44.4%).
+By 30 June 2022, at least 20% of Management Board positions were to be held by women.
+The new target, applicable as at I July 2022, stipulates that the proportion of women on the Management Board should be 25% minimum by 30 June 2027.
+The status quo is 25% (2021: 25%).
 Therefore, the minimum objectives set by the Supervisory Board have been achieved.